by Texas Homesteader~

+Hiking is a fun activity for our guests too.
 There’s much to see in the creeks and tree lines.
-We’ve watched as a mama raccoon shuttled her newborn babies to a safer location – so cute!
+We’ve watched as a mama raccoon shuttled her newborn babies to a new location – so cute!

 There are all manner of critters to watch – lumbering opossums, soaring hawks, strange armadillos and colorful butterflies.
 And there’s always hunting opportunities with the many wild hogs that occupy this part of NE Texas.

 Fire safety has always been of upmost importance to me.
 But if the weather’s right, the wind is low and we’re not under a burn ban, we enjoy treating our guests to a bonfire.

 We have a spot in the pasture where we typically pile tree trimmings and the like.
 The grass in that area is already short and we keep proper fire-fighting equipment nearby just in case.

 The fire is started well before sundown but it usually burns for a couple of hours.
 So we and our guests sit back and enjoy the glow of the fire as we chat about the fun we’ve had that day.

 Sometimes the bonfire is small, sometimes larger.
 But if we’re going to have to burn this pile of trimmings anyway, might as well make it entertaining, right?
 This is a fun guest-worthy activity, especially when the weather is chilly.

 Of course there’s the enjoyment of sitting on the back porch and visiting with each other.
 We often have an icy-cold beverage in hand, watching in awe as the brilliant sun sinks into the western horizon in a beautiful blaze.

 I always hear exclamations of how beautiful the vibrant stars are in the nighttime sky out here – stars that are difficult to see in the typical city environment.